trothr/blog/Richard/2020/20200302-business-trip.md

 that they liked that choice, and it was a great place!

 Turns out Kevin lives in Dallas (Plano actually).
 Wow.
+He moved his family to Texas from Michigan sometime around 1996.
+He has three daughters and three grandchildren.

 Why did we ever leave Texas?

 ## Happy Birthday Jo Ann

 Today was Jo Ann's birthday.
 I tried several times to call her while on the road.
 She said her ringer is misbehaving.
-(The nature of smart phones, I believe her!)
+(Given the nature of smart phones, I believe her!)
 We finally connected.
 She got the flower arrangement from the kids.
 Yay!
 She sounded so happy!
 And she said it had been a good day.
 Praise God!